 The number of people worldwide who Google the phrase “Albino black people” each month.

-*All figures for “Model Diandra Forrest And Albino People According To Google Search”, supplied by Google.
+*All figures for “Model Diandra Forrest And Albino Black People According To Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.